pw-64/TabCollector/CONTRIBUTING.md

 Please title your branch and pull request with the format: `issue_number issue_tag issue_title`.
 All lowercase; only letters, numbers and spaces.

 Don't forget to add yourself under contributors at the end of the readme.
 Please don't leave blank lines at the end of the file.
+Please use this template: `- [your-username](https://github.com/your-username)`